 Hello, my name is Aaron Campbell.
 I am a recording and mixing engineer as well as a multi-instrumentalist.
+I have been a musician for 23 years so I understand what it's like to be an artist with a vision.
 You can count on me to work with you to achieve your vision and goals for your mixing projects!
 Please feel free to contact me today!

 ReviewsEndorse Berryville Bop